wutka/scheml/README.md

 of quoted values.

-Because Scheml supports partial function application, there are situations where you might use a `lambda` in Scheme that can be replaced witbh a partial application.
+Because Scheml supports partial function application, there are situations where you might use a `lambda` in Scheme that can be replaced with a partial application.
 For example, to add 5 to every item in a list, instead of the Scheme version `(map (lambda x) (+ 5 x) (list 1 2 3 4 5))` you can just do `(map (+ 5) (list 1 2 3 4 5))`.
 On the other hand, because Scheml is